ma08/columbia_e6998_speech/README.md

 ## Google Cloud SSH and GPU tips
 Refer to [this file](SSH_and_GPU.md) for solutions to common SSH and GPU problems.
 Make sure to read this file.

-## Contribute
-Feel free to submit issues and pull requests to report anything or submit useful improvements/additions.